konfidence-project/example-app/README.md

 ocm transfer ctf ocm-transfer/reviews konfidence.common.repositories.cloud.sap/example-app-tests --overwrite
 ```

+> You can also use the `process-and-transfer.sh` script to automate this step.

 **What this does:**
 - Creates CTF (Common Transport Format) archives for each component